 Disease resistance and pathology induced by PHCs has been well documented with a majority of workers concentrating on the effects on fishes.
 A comprehensive review of earlier works upto the late seventies was written by Hodgins et al. (1977).
 A variety of microorganisms cause diseases in marine animals exposed to toxins (Mix, 1988).
 Among pathogenic bacteria, members of the genera Vibrio, Beneckea and Psuedomonas have proved to be chitinoclastic and responsible for shell diseases and syndromes in crustaceans cultured in aquafarms (Cook & Lofton, 1973).
-Of the twenty species of Vibrio (Kriez & Holt, 1984) several have been identified as pathogenic Vibrio spp. as from fish.
+Of the twenty species of Vibrio (Kriez & Holt, 1984) several have been identified as pathogens of marine animals.
+Colewell and Grimes (1984) described eight pathogenic Vibrio spp. as from fish.
 Mortality in wild populations of blue crab (Krantz, 1969), brown shrimp in the Gulf of Mexico (Vanderzant, 1970) and from cultured tiger prawns in hatcheries (Pitago, 1988; Song et al. 1993; Jiravanichpaisal et. al, 1994; Karunasagar et. al, 1994;) due to vibriosis has been reported.
-Several workers have recorded the progression of vibriosis and the levels of pathogenicity of Vibrio spp. in eels (Austin & Austin, 1987) and shrimps (Lewis, 1973; Lightner & Lewis, 1975; Pillai, 1982; Takahashi et al., 1984; Takahashi et al., 1985, Abraham et. al., 1997).
+Several workers have recorded the progression of vibriosis and the levels of pathogenicity of Vibrio spp. in eels (Austin & Austin, 1987) and shrimps (Lewis, 1973; Lightner & Lewis, 1975; Pillai, 1982; Takahashi et al., 1985, Abraham et al., 1997).